 We had a chance to fulfill one of Lance’s life-long dreams by attending Day of the Dead celebrations (also his birthday) in Mexico.
 We saw altars, tried traditional food, and visited some of our favorite parks on the Riviera Maya.

 Since it’s my hometown, we go to Dallas often.
-It’s great to discover something new — like this street art in the Deep Ellum neighborhood — in a place you go back to over and over again.
+It’s great to discover a new fun thing to do — like seeing this street art in the Deep Ellum neighborhood — in a place you go back to over and over again.